PositronPiercer/Vsearch/README.md

 * [GMP](https://gmplib.org/)
 * [OpenSSL](https://www.openssl.org/)

+For building the inverted index, all the test files must be in same directory

 ## Running Instructions
 * Download or clone the repo
 * Run `make` to create the binaries